Persistent oscillations after quantum quenches in $d$ dimensions: Role of internal symmetries: Ising model

 In $d=1$ the theory (\ref{Ising}) possesses a single species of quasiparticles at $h_x=0$, so that (\ref{hom1}) and (\ref{inhom1}) hold as they are.
 In $d>1$, on the other hand, more species may be present, in which case the term $2M^{-2}F_{1}^\Psi F_{1}^\Phi\cos Mt$ in (\ref{hom1}) is replaced by $\sum_a 2M_a^{-2}F_{1,a}^\Psi F_{1,a}^\Phi\cos M_at$, where $a$ labels the different species; a similar generalization occurs in (\ref{inhom1}).
 For the ferromagnetic phase in $d=2$ there is numerical consensus \cite{CH,LSW,CHPZ,DKSTV,Nishiyama,RBLD} about the existence, besides the lightest quasiparticle with mass $M_1$, of a second stable quasiparticle with mass $M_2\approx 1.8 M_1$.
-A spectral analysis of the undamped oscillations expected for quenches III and IV should provide an alternative, possibly more accurate, way of determining this mass ratio\footnote{It was also observed in \cite{oscill} that in presence of several quasiparticle species oscillation frequencies $M_a-M_b$ can arise at order $\lambda^2$.}.
+A spectral analysis of the undamped oscillations expected for quench IV should provide an alternative, possibly more accurate, way of determining this mass ratio.

+It was also observed in \cite{oscill} that in presence of several quasiparticle species oscillation frequencies $M_a-M_b$ can arise at order $\lambda^2$.
+In addition, the comparison performed in \cite{DV} with the result of \cite{ES} for noninteracting fermions indicates that corrections of order $\lambda^2$ and higher lead to the replacement of the pre-quench masses with the post-quench ones, and numerical evidence in this sense for interacting quasiparticles was given in \cite{Jacopo,HKT}.
+By post-quench masses we mean the masses of the {\it equilibrium} theory with the post-quench values of the couplings; their difference from the pre-quench masses is of order $\lambda$.
+The mass ratio $M_2/M_1$ to be observed in quench IV in $d=2$ does not depend on $\lambda$ in the scaling region.

+The time evolution of the order parameter $\langle\sigma^x\rangle$ (in our notations) following a homogeneous quench in the Ising ferromagnetic phase has been numerically investigated in $d=2$ in \cite{HMH,HHM}, for a pre-quench value $h_z^i=0$ that maximizes the distance from the continuum limit of our analytical study.
+Still, confirming a robustness of our results, the plots show undamped oscillations, at least for post-quench values $h_z^f$ not too close to $h_z^c$.
+When $h_z^f$ approaches $h_z^c$ the correlation length becomes large, the long cylinder with a six-site circumference used in the simulation no longer approximates the plane, and a crossover to one-dimensional behavior (with damping of the oscillations) can be expected\footnote{We thank J.C.
+Halimeh for pointing out Refs. \cite{HMH,HHM} following the appearance of the preprint of this paper.}.
+In perspective, it would be very interesting to have numerical results for small quenches to perform the first quantitative comparison with analytical results in $d=2$.